CumulusNetworks/docs/content/nvue-reference/Show-Commands/System-Security.md

 ## <h>nv show system security fips</h>

 Shows if FIPS mode is enabled.
+FIPS are standards for federal computer systems developed by the U.S. government and published by the National Institute of Standards and Technology (NIST).

+When you enable FIPS mode, the switch enforces FIPS 140-2 and 140-3 compliant cryptographic operations, making it suitable for high-security and regulated environments.

-The default mode is `disabled`.
+The default FIPS mode is `disabled`.

 ### Version History